hyperamir/Cryptoverse/README.md

 ## Project Description

 DOTCOIN is a fully functional cryptocurrency application.
-It contains current market stats and news, along with cryptocurrencies' data and chart-price.
+It contains current market stats and news, along with cryptocurrencies' data and price chart.
 DOTCOIN is built with React and Redux-Toolkit and powered by RapidAPI.

 Deployed at: